swashbuck1r/java-rest-backbone/README.md

-java-rest-backbone
+backbone.js and RESTful backend (JAX-RS)
 ==================

-A simple Java REST app using backbone.JS for CloudBees.
+This is a simple starter REST app using backbone.JS for CloudBees.

+To deploy this manually:

 Clone the app locally